 From the ICE Portal to platooning to digital construction

 Our smartphones are with us everywhere we go and they are our top choice for using the internet on the go.
 The red and white logo featuring an ICE train lights up on millions of displays.
 It belongs to DB Navigator, which offers all services relating to train travel.
 Passengers use DB Navigator to retrieve some four million pieces of travel information each day, buy online tickets and take advantage of many additional services during travel.
+In the first six months of 2017, more than 6.7 million mobile phone tickets were sold.
+This corresponds to an average of 37,000 bookings per day - an increase of around 54 per cent compared to the previous year.
 But DB Navigator is just one small page in Deutsche Bahn's digital portfolio.
 From day one, DB has been involved in major cutting-edge fields – like voice-activated travel information on Amazon Echo, the first platooning tests using self-driving trucks and digital construction – and is always close to customers and their ever more rapidly changing needs.

 Here are a few examples from DB's wide range of digital services: